bitvijays/bitvijays.github.io/source/_posts/2015-04-09-learning-from-the-field-intelligence-gathering.markdown

 We could provide ports to nmap by using -p option also, for example
 ```
 -p 22 : Scan single port
 -p 22,25,80 : Scan multiple ports with comma separated values.
-If -sS is specfied TCP ports would be scanned.
+If -sS is specified TCP ports would be scanned.
 If -sU UDP Scan is specified, UDP Ports would be scanned.
 -p80-85, 443, 8000-8005 : Scan port with ranges.
 -p- : Scan all the ports excluding 0.
--pT:21,22,25,U:53,111,161 : Scan TCP 21,22,25 and UDP Ports 53,111,161. -sU must also be specfied.
+-pT:21,22,25,U:53,111,161 : Scan TCP 21,22,25 and UDP Ports 53,111,161. -sU must also be specified.
--p http* : wildcards may be used for ports with similar names.
+-p http* : wild cards may be used for ports with similar names.
 This would match nine ports including 80,280,443,591,593,8000,8008,8080,8443.
 ```

 <strong>Identifying service versions:</strong>